Course Material Adoption and Access

 2. The library reviews all adoptions reported to the bookstore for possible addition to the collection.
 Many students find no-cost access to course materials via the library extremely helpful.
 If you do not report your materials to the bookstore, the library will not know to evaluate them for purchase.

 3. Textbook information can be made available to students at the time of registration, as required by federal law.
-The registration page for each course includes a direct link to the list of materials adopted for that course on the Follett bookstore website.
+The registration page for each course will include a direct link to the list of materials adopted for that course on the eCampus website.
 Assuming that adoptions are reported prior to registration, this helps MCLA comply with the Higher Education Opportunity Act, which requires that textbook information be made available to students at the time of registration.

 4. The bookstore, the library, and Disability Resources can attempt to source accessible editions of adopted texts and have them ready for students by the first day of class.